SL Green Realty Corp. research snapshot

 DimensionConclusionConfidence

-MoatThe moat is moderate and comes from the scarcity of prime Manhattan office locations, the One Vanderbilt competitive position, developer relationships, and institutional knowledge of the New York City market.
-It does not have an economic moat according to Morningstar because capital can flow to competing developments and office demand is structurally uncertain.Low-medium
+MoatThe moat is moderate and comes from the scarcity of prime Manhattan office locations, the One Vanderbilt competitive position, developer relationships, and institutional New York City market knowledge.
+Morningstar keeps its economic moat assessment behind subscription, but has not assigned a wide moat; capital can still flow to competing developments and office demand remains structurally uncertain.Low-medium

-AI confidenceHigh for company-reported 2025 financial data, market cap, shares, valuation ratios, dividend data, and technical inputs.
-Medium for future leasing absorption, interest rate paths, office utilization trends, asset sale prices, and capital market access.High data confidence
+AI confidenceHigh for company-reported Q2 2026 and first-half 2026 financials, price, market cap, valuation ratios, dividend data, analyst price targets, and technical inputs.
+Medium for future leasing absorption, interest rate paths, physical return-to-office trends, asset sale prices, and whether the raised FFO guidance is sustained.High data confidence

 Investment certaintyLow to medium certainty.
-SLG has a well-understood portfolio and experienced management, but the office sector outlook, leverage, and GAAP losses create a high bar for a recovery investment thesis.Low-medium
+SLG has a well-understood portfolio, verifiable Q2 results, and rising guidance, but the office sector outlook, leverage, GAAP losses, and a reduced dividend still create a high bar for a durable recovery investment thesis.Low-medium

 SLG AI stock forecast